apache/hive-site/content/docs/latest/developerguide_27362074.md

 ### Layout of the unit tests

 Hive uses [JUnit](http://junit.org/) for unit tests.
 Each of the 3 main components of Hive have their unit test implementations in the corresponding src/test directory e.g. trunk/metastore/src/test has all the unit tests for metastore, trunk/serde/src/test has all the unit tests for serde and trunk/ql/src/test has all the unit tests for the query processor.
 The metastore and serde unit tests provide the TestCase implementations for JUnit.
-The query processor tests on the other hand are generated using Velocity.
-The main directories under trunk/ql/src/test that contain these tests and the corresponding results are as follows:

 ### Debugging Hive Code